burakbayramli/kod/nomadicterrain/README.md

 But it is expensive to get and store elevation data granular enough to be useful, for an entire terrain on the phone that can show mountains and contour lines.
-We need to create elevation / topographic models from sampled elevation data taken from Google Elevation API.
-The approach explained below uses Radial Basis Functions method to interpolate elevation data for any point in a region modeled by RBF.
+We need to create elevation / topographic models from sampled elevation data taken from open sources.
+The approach uses Radial Basis Functions method to interpolate elevation data for any point in a region modeled by RBF.

 First create the main table